Science Foundation Ireland: Science Week

-Maths Week will take place from 16 - 24 Oct.
-2021

-Discover Primary Science and Maths
+SFI Curious Minds

-The Discover Primary Science and Maths supports schools in delivering the science and maths curriculum in schools and to make it more interesting, relevant and visual for their students.
+The SFI Curious Minds Programme supports schools in delivering the science and maths curriculum in schools and to make it more interesting, relevant and visual for their students.
 It facilitates teacher training in general primary science, and provides teachers with online resources – which can also be used by parents and students – and classroom activity packs.

 Major elements for the programme include: